AmissDrake/Sensensus/README.md

 ---

 ## Getting Started
-To run the full end-to-end system, you will need to deploy the smart contract, flash the edge hardware, spin up the local auditor swarm, and launch the dashboard.
+To run the full end-to-end system, you will need to flash the edge hardware and spin up the local auditor swarm.

 ### Prerequisites
 * PlatformIO installed via VSCode.
 * Flow CLI installed on your host machine.